dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 <img src="images/make1.png" width="600" />

-This interactive-CLI experience can be replaced with something else. e.g., it would be possible to replace the CLI with a simple UI if that is preferred.
+This interactive-CLI can be replaced with something else e.g., it would be possible to replace the CLI with a simple UI if that is preferred.

 First, specify if you want the `core-cluster` to run locally with `kind` or if you want it to run on _Google Cloud Platform_.
 Other options can be added relatively easily by adding scripts to the bootstrap-repo.